Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Preliminaries

-At first sight, the class of strongly linearly convex domains seems to be rather restrictive.
+At first sight, the class of strongly linearly convex domains appears to be rather restrictive.
 However, as recently discovered, this is not the case.
-There are bounded strongly linearly convex domains with real-analytic boundary, which are not biholomorphic to convex ones and even cannot be exhausted by biholomorphic images of such domains; see \cite{Pflug-Zwonek}.
+There are bounded strongly linearly convex domains with real-analytic boundary, which are not biholomorphic to convex domains and cannot even be exhausted by biholomorphic images of such domains; see \cite{Pflug-Zwonek}.

 We also record the following intrinsic characterization of complex geodesics on strongly linearly convex domains, which is due to Lempert \cite{Lempert84} (see also \cite{KW13} for a very clear exposition) and will be used in this paper in a crucial way.